 RLGN 552.
-Renaissance and Reformation (F)(3)
+Renaissance and Reformation (3)

 A study of the medieval roots of the Renaissance and the Protestant Reformation and their development in the early modern period of European history.
-Particular attention is given to the complex relationship between Renaissance humanism and Reformation religious thought and the enduring social and cultural influence of the two movements on western civilization.
+Particular attention is given to the complex relationship between Renaissance humanism and Reformation religious thought and the enduring social and cultural influence of the two movements on Western civilization.
 Same as HIST 551.
-(Even years only)
+Fall, even years only.

 RLGN 562.
-Islamic Empires and Civilization (F)(3)
+Islamic Empires and Civilization (3)

 The history of the Middle East from the beginnings of Islam to the beginning of the modern period.
 Particular attention is given to Islamic contact with Greek and Christian civilization.
 Same as HIST 561.
-(Odd years only)
+Fall, odd years only.

 RLGN 579.
-Seminar in Religion (S)(3)
+Seminar in Religion (3)

 Intensive study of special topics in religion.
+Spring.